NadaAlawadhi1/To-Do-List-App/README.md

 ## 🌟 Features

-- 📝 Add, edit, check, and delete tasks *(currently disabled due to API issue)*
+- 📝 Add, edit, check, and delete tasks *(currently disabled due to API issue)* ⚠️ Note: The code for these features is already implemented and still written — only the backend API is missing.
 - ✅ Mark tasks as complete/incomplete
 - 📅 View tasks sorted by date (Today, Upcoming)
 - 🕒 "Undo" tab for incomplete tasks